albywtf/MessengerToDiscord/README.md

 # Messenger to Discord

-Interact with Messenger directly from a discord.
+Interact with Facebook Messenger directly from a discord.

 ##

-You will need to create an `appstate.json` for login - [follow this]('https://www.youtube.com/watch?v=y9_yd5a3scM')
+You will need to create an `appstate.json` for login - follow [this]('https://www.youtube.com/watch?v=y9_yd5a3scM')

 ## Environment Variables